prathap937/jsplumb/etc/api/core.api.md

 // @public
 export function convertToFullOverlaySpec(spec: string | OverlaySpec): FullOverlaySpec;

+// Warning: (ae-incompatible-release-tags) The symbol "createComponentBase" is marked as @public, but its signature references "ComponentOptions" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "createComponentBase" is marked as @public, but its signature references "Component" which is marked as @internal
+//
+// @public
+export function createComponentBase(instance: JsPlumbInstance, idPrefix: string, typeDescriptor: string, defaultOverlayKey: string, defaultType: Record<string, any>, defaultLabelLocation: number | [number, number], params?: ComponentOptions): Component;

+// Warning: (ae-incompatible-release-tags) The symbol "createConnection" is marked as @public, but its signature references "ConnectionOptions" which is marked as @internal
+//
+// @public (undocumented)
+export function createConnection(instance: JsPlumbInstance, params: ConnectionOptions): Connection;

+// Warning: (ae-incompatible-release-tags) The symbol "createConnectorBase" is marked as @public, but its signature references "ConnectorBase" which is marked as @internal
+//
+// @public
+export function createConnectorBase(type: string, connection: Connection, params: ConnectorOptions, defaultStubs: [number, number]): ConnectorBase;

+// @public (undocumented)
+export function createEndpoint<E>(instance: JsPlumbInstance, params: InternalEndpointOptions<E>): Endpoint;

 // @public (undocumented)
 export function createFloatingAnchor(instance: JsPlumbInstance, element: Element, elementId: string): LightweightFloatingAnchor;